70. The Two Doctors (Sixth Doctor, 1985)

-A drilling operation on Earth is going awry; the Doctor ends up on a parallel Earth where he sees the catastrophic impact the drilling could have on our own world.
-You presume the Doctor will gain insight that will help him persuade our chief scientist, upon his return, to stop the drilling, but that's not where Houghton goes.
+A drilling operation is going awry; the Doctor ends up on a parallel Earth where he sees the full potential for catastrophe.
+You presume the Doctor will gain insight that will help him persuade the chief scientist, upon his return, to shut down operations, but that's not where Houghton goes.
 He doesn't go anywhere.
-By the time Episode 5 hits, and the parallel Earth starts to crumble, Houghton -- after a sensational start -- runs out of ideas, so he resorts to the cliches of the horror genre to see him through, as werewolf-like beasts burst through doors and break through windows -- all while characters shout, over the crude hum of machinery, unfortunate lines like "it's about time you learned that some problems just can't be solved by brute force and terror."
+By the time Episode 5 hits, and the parallel Earth starts to crumble, Houghton (after a sensational start) runs out of ideas, so he resorts to the cliches of the horror genre to see him through, as werewolf-like beasts burst through doors and break through windows -- all while characters shout, over the crude hum of machinery, unfortunate lines like "it's about time you learned that some problems just can't be solved by brute force and terror."
 Eventually, the Doctor returns home, but no one believes his predictions of doom, until the chief scientist himself is changed into a werewolf -- and then everyone goes, "Omigod, he's a werewolf: we must stop the drilling," as if that's a logical conclusion to draw.
-What sustains "Inferno" through the bad, late stretches are the three leads, all of them at their most charismatic.
-Caroline John is particularly good.
+What sustains "Inferno" through the late stretches are the three leads; it's only their fourth time working as a team, and you can't imagine how they could be better.
+(It's their last time working as a team, and you're left with longing for "what might have been.")
+Jon Pertwee and Nicholas Courtney are remarkable, but Caroline John is more than that: she's radiant.
 She appears first as our Liz Shaw, then as one on the parallel Earth: tougher, more severe and less trusting.
-But as she softens, and becomes more like the Liz Shaw we know, John still manages to distinguish between the two characters.
-She's masterful.
+All smart retorts and sideways glances.
+But as she softens, and becomes more like the Liz we know, John still manages to distinguish between the two.
+It's a masterful performance.
 Right up there with the dimwitted decision to axe Ian Marter after his first season of Who is Barry Letts's decision to can Caroline John after hers.
 Not to denigrate Katy Manning, who grows wonderful as Jo, but John hits the ground running and only grows more assured -- and she inspires Pertwee to heights he only sporadically hits again in the serials to come.
 Fittingly, Pertwee's first season ends not with the Doctor, not with the Brigadier, but with a close-up of Liz: a strong woman who made the Doctor even stronger.
 And then, in a feat of chauvinism that will come to haunt the era, she's gone.

 66. Attack of the Cybermen (Sixth Doctor, 1985)